You can publish a public blog directly from Standard Notes using Listed. Read on to learn more about creating your own Listed blog.

-It's free for everyone to post and publish their Notes from Standard Notes, with even more features available for Extended subscribers.
+It's free for everyone to post and publish their Notes from Standard Notes, with even more features available for subscribers.
 It's the easiest and fastest way to publish your work to the public using Standard Notes as your content editor.

 It's part of what makes Standard Notes so easy to use, yet powerful.
 Now, creating and contributing to your own personal blog is both easy and fast.

 Publishing via Listed is certainly an optional activity, and you aren't required to publish any of your Notes.
 In fact, you can keep all your Notes private, secure, and encrypted.

 For many of our users, however, publishing specifically written Notes to Listed is a great way to quickly and easily blog without any technical know-how required.
 For coders, writers, academics, philosophers, poets, even artists and musicians, it's a quick and painless way to share your works with others.